elewa-academy/Fundamentals/00-motivation-studying/6-study-effectively.md

   * When something is discouraging, work on it in little pieces mixed in with something you like.
   * Keep a daily learning journal.
 When you think you aren't getting anywhere you can look back on all the progress you've made.
 * __[Working Memory](https://www.scientificamerican.com/article/working-memory-how-you-keep-things-ldquo-in-mind-rdquo-over-the-short-term/)__:
-  1. Keep your working memory clear -
+  1. Keep your working memory clear:
      * Use cognitive tools like clear code, good habits, useful diagrams, and careful planning to lighten the load on your working memory.
-  2. Don't try working on anything you can't hold in your head all at once -
+  2. Don't try working on anything you can't hold in your head all at once:
      * If you find there's too much going on for you to keep straight, you probably did a bad job with # 1.
-  *  Don't mulit-task.
-"Multi-Tasking" is really just very fast task switching.
-Every time you change your focus you lose context ("what was I thinking?", "What line was that?", "Which method threw an error?").
-Rebuilding context adds extraneous cognitive load.
+  *  Don't multi-task.
+"Multi-Tasking" is just very fast task switching.
+Every time you change your focus you lose context ("what was I thinking?", "What line was that?", "Which method threw an error?", "How did those two methods interact?").
+It can take over 20 minutes to get fully back into the game after even a tiny distraction.
   * (Working Memory and Cognitive Load are very closely related)
 * __Cognitive Load__:
   * Keep your study space consistent and distraction-free, whatever that means for you.
   * _Read, Diagram, Modify, Create_.
 Don't dive right into applying new concepts from scratch.
 Start by reading & diagramming projects that feature your target concept.
 Then create predictions about how a change will effect the application and implement that change, does it behave how you think it does?
 Finally, try applying this concept in a new project you build from scratch.
-  * Recognize when you are overloaded and take some time to find a new project or isolate the concept you are studying with clear examples.
+  * Recognize when you are overloaded and take some time to find a new project, or isolate the concept you are studying with clear examples.
 The best way to do this is to ask a fellow student or teacher for help.
 You're only just learning to recognize the concept, you can't expect yourself to build quality examples just yet.
   * Take a break and get some sleep.
 * __Social Support__:
   * Teach others - it will help you learn and earn you some good will for when you really get stuck.